celwell20/ROB-530-Term-Project/README.md

-#ChatGPT wrote this template, so it might have some errors!

 # SE(3) Particle Filter for Monocular Camera CNN Pose Estimates

 This is the readme file for a term project titled "SE(3) Particle Filter for Monocular Camera CNN Pose Estimates".
 The purpose of this project is to explore the application of a particle filter to improve the accuracy of CNN pose estimates for a monocular camera.